cran/FLightR/README.md

 3. Rakhimberdiev, E. (2016).
 Ornithology by light levels today: dealing with a developing teenager.
 Wader Study, 123, 1–3. [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.166000.svg)](https://doi.org/10.5281/zenodo.166000)

-4. Rakhimberdiev, E.Saveliev A., Piersma, T. & Karagicheva, J. FLightR: An R package for reconstructing animal paths from solar geolocation loggers - submitted
+4. Rakhimberdiev, E.Saveliev A., Piersma, T. & Karagicheva, J. (2017).
+FLightR: An R package for reconstructing animal paths from solar geolocation loggers.
+Methods in Ecology and evolution.
+[Check it](http://onlinelibrary.wiley.com/doi/10.1111/2041-210X.12765)

 -------------
 Discussion web forum for solar geolocation is available at [ornithologyexchange](http://ornithologyexchange.org/forums/forum/259-geolocator-discussion-support/).
 Ask there if you need help with the FLightR _per se_ or with solar geolocation in general.